 - If information is displayed one at a time, users often lose the chance to find it.

 - Some users tend to take sliders as advertisements, and don’t pay attention to them.

 - Sliders are by and large annoying for the users.

-Once again, you have to stick to the Hick’s Law and avoid giving more information than the appetite of the user.
+Once again, you have to stick to Hick’s Law and avoid giving more information than needed to the user.

 3. News Feeds

-Another most common homepage mistakes is the use of news feeds.
-No one but sites like Yahoo are best suited for news feeds.
-Besides designated sites, users seldom pay attention to the feeds on the homepage.
-If you care about a big brand promotion, that’s for your own benefit not the visitors’.
-Most of the time business owners keep the news feeds without any logical reason.
-They tend to do it because they have seen someone doing it on his website.
+Another common homepage mistakes is the use of news feeds.
+Only sites like Yahoo are suited for news feeds.
+Users seldom pay attention to the feeds on the homepage.
+If you care about a big brand promotion, that’s for your own benefit, not the visitors’.
+Most of the time business owners keep news feeds without any logical reason.
+They tend to do it because they have seen someone else doing it on their website.